Explore the best River Arts District restaurants in Asheville, NC for tacos, BBQ, Polynesian, and more. Food trucks and breweries with food included!

-Curated by The Bull and Beggar (more to come), Baby Bull is their juxtaposing handheld joint located down the street.
+Curated by The Bull and Beggar, Baby Bull is their handheld joint located down the street.
 Just look for the Asheville silo, one of the popular local landmarks.

 Enjoy a no-frills establishment serving up one of the best burgers in all of Asheville.
 You may find lines out of the door depending on your timing and the season.

 This is also one of the most budget-friendly River Arts District restaurants, perfect for families looking for a quick and easy meal.

 Baby Bull has a kid’s burger and indoor and outdoor seating.

 While you cannot make substitutions to Baby Bull’s small menu, they offer gluten-free bread.
 You may also leave off items like cheese.

 Baby Bull’s special sandwiches rotate daily and seasonally; you might catch a lobster roll or fried fish, pork cutlet, or pressed pork sandwich along with your beef burger.

 Sides include pork rinds, fries, and hushpuppies.
 A local favorite, Baby Bull hosts “Burger Monday,” featuring a burger, fries, and beer or soda for $13.99+.

 This RAD spot is great for the warmer months, especially in the evening by the river.